cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 The difference between these two examples is that the first example resolves the link relative to the `<base>` URL, while the second example specifies the full domain and path.
-Using the `<base>` element therefore makes it easier to link to other parts of your website.
+Using the `<base>` element therefore makes it easier to link to other parts of our websites.
 It also makes it easier if we change the domain name of our website.
 In such a case, we would only have to update the URL in the `<base>` element.

-Let's modify our *HEAD* section with this new information:
+Let's modify our `<head>` section with this new information:

 ```
 <!DOCTYPE html>